Arjun-S19/Arjun-S19/README.md

 - 🌱 I’m currently learning Python, Java, R, SQL, and Linux

+- ⚡ Some of my hobbies include video editing using Adobe Premiere Pro and Adobe After Effects, photo editing using Adobe Photoshop, and audio editing using FL Studio

 - 📫 Reach me at arjnsenthil@gmail.com

 ## GitHub Stats